unlaunch/documentation/_docs/sdks/react-sdk.md

 This guide provides complete information about the Unlaunch React.js SDK and documents all of the methods available in our client-side React SDK.
 This guide help to understand how to use its functions and how to integrate it in your application to call feature flags.

-{% include alert-note.html type="info" content="The React SDK builds on top of Unlaunch's JavaScript client SDK to provide easy integration in React applications.
+The React SDK builds on top of Unlaunch's JavaScript client SDK to provide easy integration in React applications.
 Most of the JavaScript client SDK functionality is also available to be used in React SDK.
 The Unlaunch React SDK requires React 16.3.0 or later.
-This SDK uses the Context API, which requires React version 16.3.0 or later." %}
+This SDK uses the Context API, which requires React version 16.3.0 or later.

 ## Import the SDK Library